QubitPi/general-relativity/README.md

 </div>

 Quantum and Astrophysics are my favorite branches of Physics.
 Their mysterious connection through black hole's Singularity keeps my curiosity high every day, which is why I spend time on General Relativity.
-Not only that, __those who master General Relativity or Physics in general has their best advantage to learn and analyze Business or Technical problems in a systematic, logical, and correct way__ as well

-I, hereby, present my ongoing effort of
-[__Study Notes on General Theory of Relativity__][Study Notes on General Relativity], the Math behind our universe
+Not only that, those who master General Relativity or Physics in general has their best advantage to learn and analyze Business or Technical problems in a systematic, logical, and correct way as well.
+I, hereby, present my ongoing effort of [__Study Notes on General Theory of Relativity__][Study Notes on General Relativity], the Math behind our universe

 <div align="center">